RCMP investigating suspicious death in Hay River, N.W.T. | CBC News

 Police received a call at 9 a.m. on Sunday reporting the death

+A 24-year-old man died just outside Hay River, N.W.T., after being severely injured, say RCMP.

-The RCMP said in a news release police received a call around 9 a.m.
-Sunday morning, reporting the death of an adult male.
+On Sunday, the RCMP said they received a call at around 9 a.m. that morning, reporting the death of an adult male.

 An investigation is underway and anyone with information is asked to contact the Hay River RCMP at 874-1111.